BynelsonDa/ING_SOFWARE/README.md

-# ING_SOFWARE
+# Ingenier-a-de-sofware-
-ingeniería de software
+Ingeniería de sofware